 Assessment of readiness for entry into Level I training will be made on a case by case basis and take into account your personal and professional development and engagement in practice over time.
 (If you are relatively new to a sustained personal practice, you may be invited to take more time before enrolling in the Level I Intensive.)

-This provides an opportunity for you to integrate their personal experience and understanding with theory (relevant contemplative and Western psychology) which informs and supports the delivery of mindfulness interventions.
+It is expected that you will complete the first essay of the study module at least two months prior to your attendance at the Intensive.
+This work provides an opportunity for you to integrate your personal experience and understanding with theory (relevant contemplative and Western psychology) which informs and supports the delivery of mindfulness interventions.
 You will be asked to complete 2 essays (totalling up to 7000 words), which demonstrate your understanding of theory, research and practice relevant to mindfulness teaching.
 Details will be available on acceptance into the program.
 Pre-reading for the course is listed here.
 A range of articles and other resources will be provided on enrolment in the Study Module.

 Completion of all prerequisites and Essay I of the Study Module is necessary to attend the 8 day Intensive.